FredericoMetelo/peersim-environment/README.md

 ### Configuration of the Cloud
 We consider the cloud as a collection of virtual machines that allow for processing multiple tasks concurrently, one per VM.
 Each of these virtual machines is similar to a Worker in the sense that every time-step they will be able to process a given number of instructions.
 Each one will need to have processing power specified.
+Notably, the parameters here are only relevant if the cloud is enabled in the simulation.

 - **Number of VMs available to the Cloud** - This specifies the number of  VMs that can process concurrent tasks in the Cloud at the same time.
     ```
     protocol.cld.no_vms 3